daerduoCarey/structedit/code/README.md

     pip3 install torch-scatter

 ## Compute and Visualize the Shape Neighborhoods
+Use `compute_neighborhood_cd.py` and `compute_neighborhood_sd.py` to compute the chamfer-distance and structure-distance ground-truth PartNet shape neighbors.

 You can visualize the computed shape neighbors using `vis_neighbors.ipynb`.

 ## PartNet AE Edit Reconstruction